One series of large scale prints was begun in summer 2001 as an

 Gardens and Gateways 2001-2014

 books, paintings and prints created beginning around 2000 and

 continuing to the present.
 Each of the included segments

 interweaves my areas of interest as an artist.
 My process is to

-employ my own drawings, photographs and prints
+employ my own drawings, photographs and prints in my work.

-and found images.
+found images.
 Media include ink, paint, wax, sewing, collage and

 found objects.
 Objects like tin niches (small places of worship) seem

-to echo the temple and garden entryways I
+to echo the temple and garden entryways I have photographed and

 As a printmaker I have always been interested in the technical

 overlay of print methods and images.
 I like to experiment with ways

 in which printmaking media may begin to come together with